abestshef/abestshef.github.io/people.md

 ### Jaspreet Toor - PhD Student (2013 - 2016)
 *The evolution of hosts and parasites in complex communities*

-Next step: Postdoctoral position at Imperial.
+Next step: Postdoctoral research position at Imperial College, London.